tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 019.md

 - First round is over.
 Moaning gets worse.
 Six more [[Haze Husk]]s appear, bringing the total to 18.
 - [[Wyldenten Proudsky|Wyl]] and [[Keth Darklighter|Keth]] pick off two more.
 They seem to have a localized explosion when they die.
 Not sure what the effect of it will be.
 - Six more [[Haze Husk]]s appear at the end of the second round.
-- One of the thugs gains a level of contamination after failing a con save due to an explosion.
+- One of the thugs gains a level of [[Contamination]] after failing a con save due to an explosion.
 - Six more [[Haze Husk]]s appear at the beginning of round four.
 - [[Wyldenten Proudsky|Wyl]] leaves off with wanting to order the spider to fall back and web things to get them slowed
 - A large creature appears to the southeast.
 It appears to be a [[Haze Hulk]], but its a bit different than what we've seen in the past.